Best 20″ kids’ bikes for 6-8 year-olds

 Buy if: You’re on a tight budget

-The BTwin 20" Riverside 120 is a versatile and affordable hybrid bike, that would work just as well for the school run as it would leisurely weekend family rides.
-It’s on the heavier side at 10.8kg, but if you don’t want to spend too much and still want a quality bike that will stand the test of time, then this is the best option on the market.
-It’s built around a durable aluminium frame, comes with six gears and rim brakes, and has mounting points for a bottle cage, mudguards and a rear rack.
+The BTWIN 20" Riverside 500 is a versatile and affordable hybrid bike, that would work just as well for the school run as it would leisurely weekend family rides.
+It’s on the heavier side at 11.4kg, but if you don’t want to spend too much and still want a quality bike that will stand the test of time, then this is the best option on the market.
+It’s built around a durable aluminium frame, comes with six gears and rim brakes, has mounting points for a bottle cage and a rear rack, and comes ready equipped with mudguards and a front light.

 Best value mountain bike